Lithium-ion battery: Environmental impact

+Open-pit nickel mining has led to environmental degradation and pollution in developing countries such as the Philippines and Indonesia.
+In 2024, nickel mining and processing was one of the main causes of deforestation in Indonesia.

 Manufacturing a kg of Li-ion battery takes about 67 megajoule (MJ) of energy.
 The global warming potential of lithium-ion batteries manufacturing strongly depends on the energy source used in mining and manufacturing operations, and is difficult to estimate, but one 2019 study estimated 73 kg CO2e/kWh.
 Effective recycling can reduce the carbon footprint of the production significantly.

 Solid waste and recycling

-Li-ion battery elements including iron, copper, nickel and cobalt are considered safe for incinerators and landfills.
-These metals can be recycled, usually by burning away the other materials, but mining generally remains cheaper than recycling; recycling may cost $3/kg, and in 2019 less than 5% of lithium ion batteries were being recycled.
-Since 2018, the recycling yield was increased significantly, and recovering lithium, manganese, aluminum, the organic solvents of the electrolyte, and graphite is possible at industrial scales.
-The most expensive metal involved in the construction of the cell is cobalt.
-Lithium is less expensive than other metals used and is rarely recycled, but recycling could prevent a future shortage.
+The recycling of lithium-ion batteries is a growing but underdeveloped industry.
+Despite their value, global recycling rates remain low; the International Energy Agency estimated in 2024 that only 5% of used electric vehicle batteries were recycled worldwide.
+Li-ion battery elements including iron, copper, nickel, and cobalt can be recycled, but mining new materials often remains cheaper and easier than collecting, transporting, and processing spent batteries.
+However, since 2018, recycling processes have improved significantly, and recovering lithium, manganese, aluminum, and graphite is now possible at industrial scales.

 Accumulation of battery waste presents technical challenges and health hazards.
 Since the environmental impact of electric cars is heavily affected by the production of lithium-ion batteries, the development of efficient ways to repurpose waste is crucial.
 Recycling is a multi-step process, starting with the storage of batteries before disposal, followed by manual testing, disassembling, and finally the chemical separation of battery components.
 Re-use of the battery is preferred over complete recycling as there is less embodied energy in the process.
 As these batteries are a lot more reactive than classical vehicle waste like tire rubber, there are significant risks to stockpiling used batteries.